 Pacuare River Overnight Rafting

 The most popular way to experience Costa Rica’s beloved Pacuare River is with an overnight rafting trip.
 These unique journeys allow adventure seekers to raft the country’s most exciting rapids, explore the pristine rainforest, and stay at world-famous eco-lodges.
 A day on the Pacuare is spent paddling through roaring rapids, splashing in waterfalls, and enjoying a picnic lunch on the river banks.
-Rios Tropicales Lodge is a popular place for those seeking rustic adventure, while the Pacuare Lodge combines of authentic rainforest settings with comfort and luxury.
+Rios Tropicales Lodge is a popular place for those seeking rustic adventure, while the Pacuare Lodge combines authentic rainforest settings with comfort and luxury.
 Stay 1 or 2 nights and enjoy some of the most stunning scenery Costa Rica has to offer while experiencing adventure.

 Pacuare Single-Day Rafting

 Day trips to the Pacuare River are available to those who don’t have time to fit an overnight excursion into their schedule.
 These full-day trips are the perfect dose of adrenaline for anyone staying in San Jose for more than one night.
 If you’re interested in a rafting, but in a different destination, browse our Costa Rica whitewater rafting recommendations.

 - Primordial rainforest reserves

 - Cabecar Indian communities

 - Horseback Riding